Russia Strikes Ukraine Hours Before The New Year - UrduPoint

 The defence ministry also announced the capture of the village of Dorozhnyanka in the southern Zaporizhzhia region -- a rare gain claimed as Russia suffered a string of defeats on the ground in Ukraine.

-The ministry also said that 82 Russian servicemen were freed as part of a prisoner exchange with Ukraine.
+The ministry also said that 82 Russian servicemen were freed as part of a prisoner exchange with Ukraine, while Kyiv said that it returned 140 people.